 If using account permissioning and privacy, a signing key must be specified using the

---privacy-marker-transaction-signing-key-file] command line option and the signing key
+command line option and the corresponding public key

 When a node joins the network, the node connects to the bootnodes until it synchronizes to the chain head, regardless of node permissions.
 After synchronization, the Account Rules and Node Rules smart contracts apply the permissioning rules.

-If a sychronized node loses all peer connections (that is, it has zero peers), it reconnects to the bootnodes to rediscover peers.
+If a synchronized node loses all peer connections (that is, it has zero peers), it reconnects to the bootnodes to rediscover peers.

-All bootnodes must be on the nodes whitelist.
+All bootnodes must be on the nodes allowlist.